MichaelPNair/cosplayplanner/README.md

 The total costs and time of the tasks will automatically be displayed with any changes to the tasks.

+You can also add progress pictures to your cosplay.
+From the cosplay details page, you can view the progress pictures.

+From the progress pictures page, you can add, edit or delete progress pictures.

 ## Future Improvement
 - Improve styling of buttons
 - Improve styling of tasks being shown